forrestjs/forrestjs/packages/service-express-graphql/README.md

                 context: { ... },  // default "req" object, probably better to keep it that way },

+            // you can provide a list of middlewares that will be executed
+            // before the `express-graphql` extension
+            middlewares: [],

             // setup the test query wrapper
             testIsEnabled: true,
             testIsValid: (token, req) => (token === 'xxx'),